joclement/Dotfiles/Readme.md

 * git, mercurial
 * own small functions and aliases to improve work

-The used plugins can be changed very easily for vim and zsh because of the use of antigen and Vundle.
-For more information on antigen and Vundle have a look in their repositories.

 If you've any questions, recommendations or criticism feel free to write me a mail.

 ### Requirements